kschlesi/immune2012/README.md

 immune2012
 =========

+updated 5/31/2012:
+new branch PLdynamics has been created to allow runs with simplified diffeqs and only two types of cells;
+new paramfiles use 'bfilename'

 updated 3/26/2013:
 at this point, parameter files have been created for all runs with _dy set at oldc/10. this includes